graphql/graphql-spec/spec/Section 6 -- Execution.md

       {GetStreamFieldDetailsList(fieldDetailsList)}.
-    - Let {future} represent the future execution of {ExecuteStreamField(stream, iterator, streamFieldDetailsList, index, innerType, variableValues, eventEmitter)}.
+    - Let {future} represent the future execution of {ExecuteStreamField(stream, iterator, streamFieldDetailsList, index, innerType, variableValues, controller)}.
-    - Defer the execution of {future} until {stream} is released as pending, as signalled by {eventEmitter}, or if early execution is desired, following any implementation specific deferral, whichever occurs first.
+    - Defer the execution of {future} until {stream} is released as pending, as indicated by {controller}, or if early execution is desired, following any implementation specific deferral, whichever occurs first.
     - Append {future} to {futures}.
     - Return {items} and {futures}.
   - Wait for the next item from {result} via the {iterator}.